mindkin/hourfleet/docs/youconfigure.md

 		"FeesUrl": "http://www.yourcompany.com/fees",
 		"FaqUrl": "http://www.yourcompany.com/faq",
 		"ReturnUrl": "http://www.yourcompany.com",
-		"Support": "http://www.yourcompany.com/support", // This URL will overide the navigation links to the support page Hourfleet generates for you based on the values supplied in the Support Configuration section.
+		"SupportUrl": "http://www.yourcompany.com/support", // If defined (default is undefined), this URL will overide the navigation links to the support page Hourfleet automatically generates for you based on the values supplied in the Support Configuration section.
 		"ShowMobileAppLink": true,
 		"UIElements": {
 			"Invitation": { // Privacy statement about collecting their invitation data on the invitation page